daattali/cranalerts/README.md

     Make sure to make the database file readable/writeable to the owner and group

 2. Install `rJava` package (for email sending using `mailr`) and configure it.
-I was having a lot of trouble getting it to work, from what I remember this is the StackOverflow advice that actually helped: Create `/etc/ld.so.conf.d/java.conf` file with the following content:
+I was having a lot of trouble getting it to work, it seems that it was not working with Java 11.
+I had to follow these steps:

-    ```
-    /usr/lib/jvm/java-8-openjdk-amd64/jre/lib/amd64
-    /usr/lib/jvm/java-8-openjdk-amd64/jre/lib/amd64/server
-    ```

-    Then run `sudo ldconfig`
+   - Run `apt install openjdk-8-jdk openjdk-8-jre`
+   - Run `update-alternatives --config java` (since I already had java 11 and I wanted to downgrade)
+   - Add java paths to environment `/etc/environment`: `JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64` and `JRE_HOME=/usr/lib/jvm/java-8-openjdk-amd64/jre`
+   - (Reboot machine to set the envvars or set the environment variables temporarily)
+   - Make sure the path is set and java 8 is used: `printenv JAVA_HOME` and `java -version`
+   - Run `R CMD javareconf` to set up java with R
+   - Now installing `javaR` pacakge should work, and sending emails with `mailR` should work

 3. Create a `config.yml` file in the root directory that will be used to store email server settings, with the following format: